nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Test case: `find tag/marketing sales`.<br>
        Expected: Passengers are shown are same as previous.
 Status message shows tag provided is invalid.

+### Finding a pool

+1. Finding a pool while all pools are being shown.

+    1. Prerequisites: Multiple pools in the list.
+List all pools using the `list` command.

+    1. Test case: `findPool n/lenny`.<br>
+       Expected: Details of only the pool with `Alan Poh`, `Lenny Hoon`, and `Turner Peck` is shown.
+Status message shows 1 pool listed.

+    1. Test case: `findPool n/michael`.<br>
+       Expected: No pools are listed.
+Status message shows 0 pool listed.

+    1. Test case: `findPool n/...`.<br>
+       Expected: Pool list on right pane shows no change.
+Error details shown in the status message.

+    1. Other variations to use after the prefix n/: `///`, `?#$%`, `...`, any other non alphanumeric characters.<br>
+       Expected: Similar to previous.

 ### Saving data

 1. Dealing with missing/corrupted data files.